aws-ia/ecs-blueprints/examples/rolling-deployment/README.md

 The AWS resources created by the script are detailed bellow:

 - Networking
-  - 2 ALBs - public facing ones (1 for the client and 1 for the server)
+  - 2 ALBs - 1 for the client (public) and 1 for the server (private)
   - Security Groups
 - Development code
   - 2 ECR Repositories (1 for the client and 1 for the server)
   - 1 S3 Bucket (used to store assets accessible from within the application)
   - 1 Dynamodb table (used by the application)
 - ECS Infrastructure
-  - 1 ECS Cluster
   - 2 ECS Services
   - 2 Task definitions
   - IAM roles